-- Log in with your barcode number (On the back of your Baker student ID)
+- Log in with your library card number (On the back of your student ID).

 IMPORTANT: Stay away from Editorials, Letters to the Editor, Book Reviews and similar items.
 THESE ARE NOT ACCEPTABLE SOURCES FOR A RESEARCH PAPER, EVEN IF THEY ARE FROM A SCHOLARLY JOURNAL.